 Ripening bananas for banana bread normally takes several days.
 As mentioned earlier, it can take two days or longer for the bananas to fully ripen on the counter.

 If you don’t wish to wait, you could bake the bananas to bring out the sweetness.
-This will allow you to make sure that the bananas are both sweet and soft.
+This will allow you to make sure that they are both sweet and soft.

 It makes using them for banana bread more practical.
 Baking them is easy since you just bake them on a baking sheet.

 Set the bananas on a baking sheet that has been lined with parchment paper.
-Now preheat the oven to 300 degrees Fahrenheit and bake the bananas for thirty to forty minutes.
+Now preheat the oven to 300 degrees Fahrenheit and bake them for thirty to forty minutes.

 The bananas will now be black and they will be ready to use.
 Make the banana bread as normal and you’ll enjoy stellar results.